Moffran/calibrated_explanations/README.md

 First, you need a Python environment installed with pip.

-'calibrated-explanations' can be installed from PyPI:
+`calibrated-explanations` can be installed from PyPI:

 	pip install calibrated-explanations